ahmedsakr/wstrade-api/docs/accounts/README.md

 <a id="accounts-deposits"></a>
 ### accounts.`deposits`

-Grab all deposit records on the WealthSimple Trade account.
+Grab all deposit records on the Wealthsimple Trade account.

 [View examples](/docs/accounts/examples.js)